publiclab/Leaflet.DistortableImage/README.md

 `mode` (*optional*, default: "distort", value: *string*)

-Each primary editing mode corresponds to a separate editing handle.

-This option sets the image's initial editing mode, meaning the corresponding editing handle will always appear first when you interact with the image.
+This option sets the image's initial editing mode, meaning the corresponding editing handles will always appear first when you interact with the image.

 Values available to pass to `mode` are: